audy/rrna_validation/readme.md

 ## Installation

-Works on Ruby 1.9 on Mac OS X. If you want to run on linux, you will have to supply your own binaries for treedist, and MUSCLE.
+Works on Ruby 1.9 on Mac OS X. If you want to run on Linux, you will have to supply your own binaries for treedist, and MUSCLE.
+If you want to run on Windows you will have to delete windows and install Linux.
 RAxML is compiled from source.

 Install like this: